muchdogesec/arango_cti_processor/tests/README.md

 python3 -m unittest tests/test_6_0_cve_to_cpe.py
 ```

-has 1 not_vulnerable cpe, 4 vulnerables after matchcriteria -> swid lookup (so 5 in pattern and 1 vulnerable)

-## TEST 6.1: Add new CPE to CVE object
+## TEST 6.1: Add new CPE to CVE Indicator object

 Need to run test 6.0 beforehand

-Adds new CPE to pattern.
-This makes now 5 vulnerable after matchcriteria -> swid lookup
+Adds new CPE to pattern (is vulnerable)

 Run the test script;